flixhsw/http2mqtt/README.md

 * HTTP requests might arrive at a similar time at the device causing performance issues
 * responses contain different data, which could cause problems when you expect clients are working on the same data.

-That's where this container helps: It is the single client polling the HTTP interface of your device(s).
+That's where http2mqtt helps: It is the single client polling the HTTP interface of your device(s).
 The retrieved information is then published via MQTT, from which multiple clients can consume without any performance issues.

 HTTP endpoints can be polled, i.e. every 10 seconds.